lihoang6/launchables/README.md

 ---

 *Estimated time: 45-60 minutes*
-*Target audience: AI creators who want to share their work*
+*Target audience: Developers who built something in AI and want to share it*